9 min read

 It’s important to keep ONE call-to-action for each landing page you create to increase your conversion rate.
-Since your email marketing funnel is your number one priority here, your call-to-action is already chosen for you.
+Since your email funnel is your number one priority here, your call-to-action is already chosen for you.

 Landing pages are also a great place to highlight the benefits of your product without having to mention the actual product.
-Again, we want to focus on the call-to-action of signing up for your email marketing funnel, not selling the product quite yet.
+Again, we want to focus on the call-to-action of signing up for your email funnel, not selling the product quite yet.

 For example, if you were creating a marketing funnel to sell calligraphy workshop tickets, you could create an email challenge called “Better Handlettering in 5 Days”.
 The benefits shared by your email challenge and calligraphy workshop might be an improvement in your handwriting for future projects and creating art without the distraction of technology.

 By using the same benefits of the email challenge and product, you’re able to tailor your landing page to attract more of your ideal buyers or clients.
-Once the visitor is on your email list, you’ll be able to nurture them throughout your email marketing funnel.
+Once the visitor is on your email list, you’ll be able to nurture them throughout your email funnel.

 Attracting new subscribers who are interested in your product topic is one thing, but retaining them?
 That requires an email list nurturing strategy.